marcusreimold/MetaboMind/README.md

 `main.py` which launches a small GUI and handles the cycle logic.

 Runtime data such as logs or graphs are stored in the `data/` directory.
+The `MemoryManager` also keeps its entropy snapshot under `data/last_entropy.txt` by default.

 All prompts used for LLM interactions are defined centrally in `cfg/config.py`.
 The Metabo rules are stored in `METABO_PROMPT` and automatically prefixed to